FXinnovation/fx-python-migration-factory-scripts/README.md

 1. *optional* - Add an alias on your shell profile to run the script `mf_setup_environment` properly. `alias mf_setup_environment="source /usr/local/bin/mf_setup_environment"`
 1. Enjoy !

+## Defaults

+A file containing default values will be installed.
+See [installation](#installation).
+When environment in passed as an argument of any script, it will check dynamically that a key corresponding to the given environment exists in the defaults file.

 ## Environment variable

 Here are all supported environment variable: